 - Selection procedure

-Junior Professional Officers (JPOs) are posted with a number of UN organisations and international research institutes that maintain a relation of active collaboration with the Netherlands Minister for Development Cooperation (see List of Organisations Dutch AE/JPO/APO/JE Programme).
+Junior Professional Officers (JPOs) are posted with a number of UN organisations and international research institutes that maintain a relation of active collaboration with the Netherlands Ministry for Foreign Trade and Development Cooperation (see List of Organisations Dutch AE/JPO/APO/JE Programme).
 Postings are funded only in countries which appear on the list of eligible countries Dutch AE/JPO/APO/JE Programme.
 This list is reviewed regularly and countries may be added/removed.
 Assignments are linked to the policy objectives of the Netherlands in the field of international development cooperation.
 Positions are at entry-level.

 In principle is the duration of an assignment 36 months.
 This is also the maximum term: extensions will not be possible.
 For each post a job description is prepared, offering a learning track.
 The organisations provide opportunities for learning in technical fields as well as with respect to personal skills according to predefined goals.
 JPO’s should be aware, however, that during their assignment job descriptions may be subject to modifications if the circumstances so require.